-(c) The court may appoint one attorney to represent siblings if there is no conflict of interest, even if the attorney serves in different capacities with respect to two or more siblings.
-If a conflict arises, the attorney shall take any action required by [this state's rules of professional conduct].
+(c) The court may appoint one attorney to represent siblings if there is no conflict conduct].

+If a conflict arises, the attorney shall take any action required by [this state's rules of professional

 This section requires the appointment of an attorney for every child who is the subject of an abuse and neglect proceeding because of the fundamental importance of the interests at stake.
 Although the nature of the attorney's role may vary from case to case, the child's right to legal representation is a function of basic procedural justice.
 The Act leaves the choice between a best interests attorney or a child's attorney to judicial discretion.
 It should be noted that a custody proceeding may become an abuse and neglect proceeding because of substantial allegations of abuse or neglect, as explained in the Comment to Section 2.
 In that event, this section's mandatory appointment of counsel for the child would apply.